-An in-depth look at why some products can be used with ease, and others
+An in-depth look at why some products can be used with ease, and others leave you frustrated.

 Interaction Design: Beyond Human-Computer Interaction